dpi-tta-lessons/portfolio/content.md

 ```
 {: .repl }

-Add this debug border to your portfolio page while building out the layout.
+Add `<style>` tags with this debug border to your `<head>` while building out the layout.
+You can remove this style rule later once the layout looks good.

 ![debug border portfolio](assets/debug-border-example.png)

-You can remove this style rule later once the layout looks good.

 ## 6. Make It Responsive